 Dogs (Used in cats in certain circumstances)

 Levothyroxine Sodium Tablets (Thyro-Tabs) provides thyroid replacement therapy to pets with hypothyroidism or other thyroid conditions due to low circulating thyroid hormone.

 Keep out of reach of children.
 Administer with caution to animals with primary hypertension, euthyroidism and clinically diagnosed heart disease.

-Soloxine (Virbac), Levotabs (Vetus), Synthroid (Knoll), Thyrosin (Vedco), Thyro-Tabs (Vet-a-Mix)
+Soloxine (Virbac), Levotabs (Vetus), Synthroid (Knoll), Thyrosin (Vedco), Thyro-Tabs (Lloyd Pharmaceuticals)

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of this medication.

-If any of the following serious side effects occur, stop giving Levothyroxine and seek emergency veterinary medical attention: an allergic reaction (swelling of the lips, face, or tongue; difficulty breathing; closing of the throat; or hives).
+If any of the following serious side effects occur, stop giving Levothyroxine Sodium Tablets (Thyro-Tabs) and seek emergency veterinary medical attention: an allergic reaction (swelling of the lips, face, or tongue; difficulty breathing; closing of the throat; or hives).
 Call your veterinarian if your pet develops any of these serious side effects: sleep problems; personality changes; fever; appetite changes, weight changes.
 Less serious side effects may be more likely to occur.
-Continue to use Levothyroxine if your pet experiences: cough; loss of appetite; dizziness, drowsiness; sleep problems; dry mouth; nausea, vomiting, diarrhea; itching or rash.
+Discontinue use if your pet experiences: cough; loss of appetite; dizziness, drowsiness; sleep problems; dry mouth; nausea, vomiting, diarrhea; itching or rash.
 Side effects other than those listed here may also occur.
 Talk to your veterinarian about any side effect that seems unusual or bothersome to your pet.

 Store at room temperature away from moisture and heat.